Marco Fainello: Career

-Formula One and Ferrari
+Formula One

 In 1995 he joined the Scuderia Ferrari Formula One team.
 At first, Fainello had the role of "veicolista", the engineer in charge of the set-up on track.
 But after the first few years as veicolista of the drivers Jean Alesi and Michael Schumacher, in 1997 he became the responsible in chief of the vehicle dynamics and maintained this role until 2004.